FunbiOyede/Zombie-Survival-Api/README.md

-## simple crud api for survivors in this corona period
+## simple crud api with nodejs and redis

 ## pre-requisite